ldtteam/MinecoloniesWiki/pages/src/source/items/rallyingbanner.md

 At any time, you can right-click while holding the banner to open a GUI, which will show the towers currently added and the number of hired Guards at each one.
 You can remove the towers from this GUI, and rally/dismiss the Guards as well.

-If you have the Standard reserach unlocked, you can "Place" your rallying banner down by right-clicking a Colony Banner.
+If you have the Standard research unlocked, you can "Place" your rallying banner on a grounded Colony Banner by right-clicking a grounded Colony Banner.
 <br>
 <p style="text-align:center;"><img src="../../assets/images/gui/rallyingbannergui.png" alt="Rallying Banner GUI"></p>
 <br>